 This statement is significant for a number of reasons, including its suggestion that the earth may itself form part of a larger organism such as the solar system or the universe (at another point, Günderrode refers to “the realized idea of the earth (or of the universe)” [I:449]), and the claim that a “disproportion of form and essence” may exist among the elements that constitute the earth.
 There is not space to explore the latter claim here, but the question of the role and status of the “earth” in Günderrode’s thought is considered below.

 The picture that emerges from “Idea of the Earth” and “Letters of Two Friends” is of a world in which human beings are not profoundly different in kind from other entities, including objects we usually think of as inanimate.
 Instead, human beings are formed of the same basic building blocks (elements) as everything else in nature, and exist on a continuum of liveliness or animation with these other beings.
-Günderrode’s basic metaphysical picture therefore leaves space to imagine ways of relating to nature, or the nonhuman world, in non-oppositional terms.
+Günderrode’s basic metaphysical picture therefore leaves space to imagine ways of relating to nature, or the nonhuman world, in nonoppositional terms.

-2. Perfection versus Exploitation
+Perfection versus Exploitation